 Yesterday was another good day in the polls for Mitt Romney — Real Clear Politics has Romney up about 0.7 viagra online

 points nationally — and Nate Silver thinks the post-debate surge doesn’t show any signs of waning.
-“So far, the evidence that Mr. Romney’s debate bounce is receding is a bit anecdotal,” he [...]
+“So far, the evidence that Mr. Romney’s debate bounce is receding is a bit anecdotal,” he writes. [...]

 It’s a little bananas over here in the completely conceptual PB offices, but there will be some proper posting going on tomorrow.
 Pinky promise.